emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

 subtitle: 'Profitable, Reliable and Energy efficient solutions'
 headerimage: /img/fiskemel-båt-2.png
 description1: >-
-  At present Fjell Technology Group has paused their sales, production and comissioning of onboard fishmeal plants for the next 2 years.
+  For the next 2 years Fjell Technology Group has paused their sales, production and comissioning of small and medium sized (< 150 tons per day) onboard fishmeal plants.
 This is due to a strategic desicion to develope and quality assure a new technology platform and processplant design for future deliveries.

   ## Design